-With the exception of Rehabilitation of Multi-Family Low Income housing, I have always worked with real families, not "Tract homes" for hypothetical occupants.
-As I look back over 30 years of service, I hope that some of the small children I met in the mid 80's are now grown up with great memories of life in their home.
+With the exception of Rehabilitation of Multi-Family Low Income housing, I have always worked with real families, - rarely "Spec homes" for hypothetical occupants.
+As I look back over 35 years of service, I hope that some of the small children I met in the mid 80's are now grown up with great memories of life in their home.
 They might remember the "Arts & Crafts" Detailing - Simple, rich woods, the floors, the kitchen, the breakfasts with a view and the sun, the fire in the fireplace, the screened in porch on a summer night, hobbies in the basement or attic, cooking together, bathing, and many other of the simple but important things in our daily routines.
 Ideally, the rituals of daily life would have included proper food preparation - maybe gardening, juicing, preserving, daily exercise, reading, nurturing the soul with meditation prayer, washing, laundry - and the home was a quiet waiter serving the needs designed by someone with that intention.
 A good home expresses the love, entertaining, socializing, - the less visible aspects of what it is to be a "Human Being".

 I have such memories.
 I often looked around in the Maplewood NJ home I grew up in, and thought there had to be an unseen hand responsible for some of the thoughtfulness that went into the house, and it's details.
 I appreciated it, and was thankful to my parents for providing it.
 Aside from the home, I could walk to the schools, shoppiing area, train, recreation, and the proximity of those shared features improved life.